-I am a spirited advocate of Beit HaYeladim Preschool and serve as the Preschool Trustee on the CBB Board of Trustees.
+I am a spirited advocate of Beit HaYeladim Preschool and serve as the Early Childhood Education Trustee on the CBB Board of Trustees.
 My son is a BHY graduate and my twin daughters are currently at BHY in their final year of preschool.

 I enjoy my work as a therapist with UCSB’s Alcohol & Drug Program.
 I graduated from UCLA (B.A.
 Psychology) and Pepperdine University (M.A.
 Clinical Psychology), and am a Licensed Marriage and Family Therapist.
 I lives in Carpinteria with my husband, Eyal, and our three children.